Ten Sharp

-Ten Sharp is a Dutch band, sometimes labeled as a one-hit wonder group, because they are best known for their early 1990s hit song "You", a hit in some European countries in 1991 and in others (such as the United Kingdom, where it peaked at number 10) in 1992.
+Ten Sharp is a Dutch band, sometimes labeled as a one-hit wonder group, because they are best known for their early 1990s hit song "You", a hit in 13 European countries in 1991 and 1992.
 The two band members are Marcel Kapteijn (vocals) and Niels Hermes (keyboards).

 History

 Formation (1982)

 Streets was a local band formed in the beginning 1982, when the two rival bands Prizoner and Pin-Up came together in the same room.
 Influenced by Thin Lizzy, they started writing symphonic rocksongs and played mainly in the city of Purmerend and the local area.

-The first gig was at the Hutspop festival on March 3, 1982.
+The first gig was at the Hutspop festival on 3 March 1982.
 The band at this stage was Marcel Kapteijn on vocals and guitar, Niels Hermes on keyboards, Martin Boers on leadguitar, Ton Groen on bass and Joop van de Berg played the drums.
 In the summer of 1982, Joop van de Berg was replaced by Wil Bouwes from Neon Graffiti.
 This would be the line-up until the break-up in 1987.

 Streets (1982-1984)

 In October 1982, the group was invited to record three songs at Vara's Popkrant, which resulted in national airplay.
 In April 1983, they played live at KRO Rocktempel which brought them to several record companies, but no one seemed to be interested.
 Around the summer of 1983, Niels Hermes' good old Fender Rhodes and ARP monophonic synthesizer were stolen.
 This resulted in buying the polyphonic Roland JX-3P and Yamaha DX7 synthesizers which caused a big change in sound.

 Driven by this new impulse, they locked themselves in Fort Spijkerboor to write new songs to impress the record companies.
 When they got out in February 1984 with a brand-new demo, finally there was interest at CBS Records.
-In September 1984, they recorded three songs in Studio Spitsbergen with Michiel Hoogenboezem including a demo-version of "When The Snow Falls".
-The plans were there to release the first single, until the record company found out there was already another band in the USA called Streets.
+In September 1984, they recorded three songs in Studio Spitsbergen with Michiel Hoogenboezem including a demo-version of "When the Snow Falls".
+The plans were there to release the first single, until the record company found out there was already another band in the US called Streets.
 The band had to change its name in October 1984.
 Ten Sharp was chosen because of the sound of the name.